Plot: A collection of animated shorts set up as a visualization of classical music ranging from abstract to linear stories.

 The art and animation truly is amazing in this movie with special attention and praise to Night on Bald Mountain, Ave Maria and The Nutcracker Suite.
 I did have some issues, however, such as the fire on The Pastoral Symphony or some of the scenes with the spirits in Night on Bald Mountain, but it’s nothing major.
 Oh but the centaurs, yeah, I have a problem with them.
 Eughghghghghgh.

 I can’t really comment well on the music.
 It’s mostly well-known classical tracks, though a few went over my head.
 I really do hate the Nutcracker Suite, and some of the songs weren’t very memorable to me, but I did really like the music as a whole.

 Fantasia is probably overrated, even though I do hate saying that to something that was such a passion project.
 It’s worth the watch for The Nutcracker Suite, The Sorcerer’s Apprentice, Night on Bald Mountain and Ave Maria alone.
 Hell, it’s worth it just for Night on Bald Mountain and Ave Maria to me.
 But I just don’t see me wanting to rewatch this movie again any time soon.
 It’s a beautiful movie, but it doesn’t evoke such strong feelings and excitement as many people would built it up as.

 I would say definitely, most definitely, watch this movie at least once in your lifetime.
-But if you don’t like it, I’d entirely understand.
+But if you don’t like it, I’d certainly understand.